Ajayvtl/febcoder/cline_docs/bedrock/bedrock-cache-strategy-documentation.md

 # Cache Strategy Documentation

-This document provides an overview of the cache strategy implementation for Amazon Bedrock in the Roo-Code project, including class relationships and sequence diagrams.
+This document provides an overview of the cache strategy implementation for Amazon Bedrock in the Feb-Code project, including class relationships and sequence diagrams.

 ## Class Relationship Diagram